flyntwp/flynt/docs/getting-started/basic-component.md

 }
 ```

-Now that we have registered our area, we need to output it.
+Now that we have registered the area we need to output it.

 Open the `Components/Template/index.twig` and replace `the_content()` with the `pageComponents` area: